shimatai/react-native-android-datausage/README.md

     if (NativeModules.DataUsageModule) {
         // Get data usage of all installed apps in current device
-        // Parameters "startDate" and "endDate" are optional.
+        // Parameters "startDate" and "endDate" are optional (works only with Android 6.0 or later).
 Declare empty object {} for no date filter.
         NativeModules.DataUsageModule.listDataUsageByApps({
             "startDate": new Date(2017, 4, 22, 0, 0, 0, 0).getTime(), // 1495422000000 = Mon May 22 2017 00:00:00
             "endDate": new Date().getTime()